 Finally, I was called to an examination room by a pleasant woman wearing a hijab.
-I had hoped for her handsome male college, but I suppose it is best not to be intimately examined by someone you find attractive, as the uncontrollable effects could be awkward.
+I had hoped for her handsome male colleague, but I suppose it is best not to be intimately examined by someone you find attractive, as the uncontrollable effects could be awkward.

 The nurse explained that, before she did any tests, she would have to take me through a series of questions relating to my recent sexual history.